Originally published September 23, 2013:

 10. Hire your spouse

 With the impending healthcare reform changes, this may be subject to change but individual healthcare plans have historically been more expensive and difficult to get qualified for than group plans.
 Even if you do not have other employees, you can hire your spouse.
 This has the potential for significant tax savings.
 I can set you up with some qualified insurance agents who can help find the optimal solution for you.
 Additionally, in some cases there can be future Social Security income benefits from having income earned by your spouse rather than you.

 AMT was originally designed to target wealthy taxpayers by limiting/negating some of their deductions to ensure they were paying a reasonable rate in taxes.
 However, this is increasingly affecting the small business owner.
 Planning ahead of time can help you anticipate and reduce AMT issues and potentially save you significant tax dollars.

 The foregoing information is not a complete list of things to consider, but instead is a sampling.
 Once we discuss your individual circumstances we can determine which of these – and of the many others – apply to you

 Step 2: Make sure it’s a good one.

 Let’s not minimize the importance of Step 2 there.
 A bad plan can be just as dangerous as no plan at all.

-As always, if you have any questions whatsoever or would like to talk please visit me online at FraimCPA.com or call me at (540) 314-0345.
+As always, if you have any questions whatsoever or would like to talk please call me at (540) 314-0345.